 Knowing what you are talking about is the start of every successful project.
 The standard describes the principles and defines the terms necessary for the use of machine vision systems.
 It defines a consistent terminology for all cooperation partners, e. g. illumination types.
-Part 1 was issued in April 2010 (German/English) and confirmed in 2015.
+Part 1 was issued in April 2010 (German/English) and most recently updated in 2021.